 Laura teaches Vinyasa Yoga on Tuesdays from 17:45 - 19:00 with Edinburgh Community Yoga at the Beetroot Sauvage Wellness Centre.

-Rebecca teaches Yoga Nidra every Wednesday from 18:00 - 19:00 with Beetroot Sauvage Wellness Centre.
+Penny teaches Pregnancy Yoga on Wednesdays from 19:15 - 20:15 with Beetroot Sauvage Wellness Centre.

 Throughout his yoga journey, Vasiliy has come to deeply appreciate the mental, emotional, and physical benefits of meditation.
 Over the years, he’s deepened in gratitude and respect for both stillness and introspection.
 Having studied various meditation traditions, he now focuses mostly on Buddhist methods from the Theravada tradition augmented by his studies of cognitive neuroscience.